-Waiver of Academic Requirement for Prerequisite Studio: (ARC 403, 404 or 405)
+For Studio: (ARC 403, 404 OR 405)

-It should be recognized that this is an exceptional procedure and requires clear and compelling justification.
+- 1 It should be recognized that this is an exceptional procedure and requires clear and compelling justification.
 Substantial education in architecture will normally be a prerequisite for such consideration.
 The student is expected to demonstrate previous knowledge, study and experience comparable to the content of the studio or studios to be waived.
-The student's standing relative to prerequisite courses that parallel the studios should also be considered.

-- The initial placement of the incoming students in the prerequisite studio sequence shall be determined by the Graduate Admissions Committee prior to enrollment in the Program.
+The student's standing relative to prerequisite courses that parallel the studios should also be considered. - 2 The initial placement of the incoming students in the prerequisite studio sequence shall be determined by the Graduate Admissions Committee prior to enrollment in the Program.
 The Admissions Committee should make this determination based upon a review of academic records, portfolio, and other evidence they consider relevant.
-One or more prerequisite studios may be waived at this time. - 3 After being enrolled, a student may initiate a waiver review of any subsequent prerequisite studio by submitting a written request to the School Head via the Director of Graduate Programs. - The School Head will review the student's file, and consult with the student's committee and professors.
+One or more prerequisite studios may be waived at this time. - 3 After being enrolled, a student may initiate a waiver review of any prerequiste studio by submitting a written request to via email to the Director of Graduate Programs, who will consult with the School Head.

+- 4 The School Head will review the student's file and consult with the student's committee and professors.
 If the request seems reasonably supported, a formal review will be conducted. - 5 The review shall consist of an interview and examination of studio work.
 The review will be conducted by a faculty group appointed by the Director of Graduate Programs with the School Head present.
 A majority vote of the group, with the School Head concurring, shall decide the request.